gmartinon/Getting-and-Cleaning-Data-Course-Project/README.md

+#Confession
-Confession: what should be in the README.txt file since everything is in the CodeBook?
+what should be in the README.txt file since everything is in the CodeBook?